Dev GuideAPI Reference

 Explains how database transactions relate to the unit of work, and how the automatic transaction behavior differs between .NET Framework 4.8 and .NET 8.0+.

 A UnitOfWork represents a single session against the database.
 You make changes through repositories, then persist them by calling Save (or SaveAsync).
-How those saves are grouped into database transactions depends on the target framework.
+How those saves group into database transactions depends on the target framework.
 That behavior changed between .NET Framework 4.8 and .NET 8.0+.

 How a single Save behaves

 A single call to Save or SaveAsync is atomic on both frameworks.
 Entity Framework wraps the batch of changes from that one call in its own implicit database transaction, so the whole batch commits or rolls back together.
-This behavior has not changed.
+This behavior is unchanged.

-What changed is whether multiple Save calls — and the handler chain around them — are grouped into a single transaction automatically.
+What changed is whether multiple Save calls — and the handler chain around them — group into a single transaction automatically.

 Automatic transaction behavior by framework